Graham Hill plane crash

-On 29 November 1975, former Formula One champion and team owner Graham Hill died when the Piper Aztec light aircraft he was piloting crashed near Arkley in Hertfordshire, United Kingdom, while on approach to Elstree Airfield.
-The other five passengers on board, forming the core of his Embassy Hill Formula One team, were also killed.
+On 29 November 1975, former Formula One champion and Embassy Hill team owner Graham Hill died when the Piper Aztec light aircraft he was piloting crashed near Arkley in the London Borough of Barnet, England, while on approach to Elstree Airfield.
+The other five passengers on board, forming the core of his Formula One team, were also killed.

 The group was returning from a trip to southern France to test the new Hill GH2, one month after the end of the 1975 Formula One season.
 The accident occurred at night, and at the time foggy conditions prevailed in the area.
 An investigation into the crash was inconclusive, but pilot error was deemed the most likely explanation.

 Background

 On 28 November, the day before the accident, Hill had flown his Aztec to Le Castellet Airport, next to the Paul Ricard Circuit in southern France.
-On board were five other members of the Embassy Hill team: mechanic Tony Alcock, team driver Tony Brise, team manager Ray Brimble, mechanic Terry Richards and car designer Andy Smallman.
+On board were five other members of the Embassy Hill team: mechanics Tony Alcock and Terry Richards, team driver Tony Brise, team manager Ray Brimble and car designer Andy Smallman.

-The group were at the Paul Ricard Circuit to test the team's new Hill GH2 racing car.
+The group were at the Paul Ricard Circuit testing the team's new Hill GH2 racing car for the 1976 Formula One season.
 They were scheduled to return on 30 November, but the test was curtailed.
 Photographer Antony Armstrong-Jones (Lord Snowdon) had considered flying with the group, but did not go as he felt that he had already taken enough photographs.